-Athena was a German born German shepherd and beloved pet of a family.
-She died and they asked me to put together this picture and cameos of each of them.
+Athena was a German born German shepherd and beloved pet of the family.
+She died and they asked me to paint this picture with cameos.

 KEITH AND AIM 11×14 Oil

-After the hunt one morning–8 December 2012–at Hog Island Duck Club.
-As you can see, he is an awesome duck hunter and amazing team.
+After the morning hunt –8 December 2012–at Hog Island Duck Club.
 Keith and Aim are inseparable.

 DEREK SPRAGUE 16×20 Oil

 Standing there drinking his Corona with a far away look in his eyes.

 This is a copy of 1635 painting by Madrid artist Francisco de Zurbaran called the Agnes Dei.
 I was greatly moved when I saw this painting in a book and knew I had to paint it myself.
 But in the painting of it, I added two portraits of Jesus.
 What is interesting about this, is that you only see the sheep when looking at the painting, but once you see Jesus Christ, you can never look at it again and just see the sheep.
 In this way, the painting is a metaphor for how God sees us – once we accept Jesus as our Good Shepherd (John 10), then God always sees us through Jesus.
 And if our lives are changed by our belief, then people will not see just us anymore, but hopefully, Jesus too.
 The floor is made up of red boards to symbolize the shed blood of Christ, “Like a lamb that is led to the slaughter…” Isaiah 53:7.

 Interestingly, my version of this painting–pictured here–has been forged by Russian artists.